musangisilvia/alx-higher_level_programming/README.md

 More data structures in python are sets and dictionaries.
 In built function introduced here include map, filter, lambda anonymous functions.

+## 6. 0x05-python-exceptions

+An exception is an error detected during execution.
+Python offers a variety of builtin exceptions and also allows for custom exceptions.